 Mag > 6.5 : stations up to 300 km

-Magnitude might be Local (ML) or Moment (MW) in dependence of the information availeble at INGV National Earthquake Center web site.
+Magnitude might be Local (ML) or Moment (MW) in dependence of the information provided by the National Earthquake Observatory (INGV-ONT).

 - application of a first-order baseline operator to the entire record, in order to have a zero-mean of the signal;